-Harriet is currently instructed by the Ministry for Housing, Communities and Local Government as a junior junior in the Grenfell Tower Inquiry.
+Harriet was recently instructed by the Ministry for Housing, Communities and Local Government as a junior junior in the Grenfell Tower Inquiry.
 She has also been instructed as a junior junior in a number of judicial reviews.

 Prior to joining Chambers, Harriet worked as the stagiaire to Judge Christopher Vajda at the European Court of Justice in Luxembourg.

 Harriet undertakes pro bono work for the Bail for Immigration Detainees charity.

 Whilst undertaking her legal studies, Harriet gained extensive mooting experience and was appointed the Mistress of Moots for the Cambridge University Law Society.
 Notably, she won the Quadrant Chambers Cambridge University mooting competition, placing 1st out of 64 students after winning 5 rounds of mooting.

 Harriet is a contributor to the Personal Injury Brief Update newsletter, published monthly.

 - Wilsey and Lerch Prize, Downing College, University of Cambridge